The Birth of Venus by Sandro Botticelli is like the hot metal typeface Venus Grotesk, a classic.

-When you are interested in early 20th century grotesque fonts, you will cross Venus Grotesk.
-The iconic typeface was first released in 1907 by the German Bauer Type Foundry.
-Venus Grotesk has a monoline structure and compared to later grotesque fonts, it has a more irregular design.
-The typeface strokes ends in various angles.
+If you are interested in early 20th-century grotesque fonts, you will encounter Venus Grotesk.
+This iconic typeface was first released in 1907 by the German Bauer Type Foundry.
+Venus Grotesk has a monoline structure and, compared to later grotesque fonts, a more irregular design—the strokes end at various angles.

 Scan of Venus Grotesk Halbfette, Buchdruckerei E. Bühlmann & Co, 1925

-The late great type designer Walter Tracy refers here to Josef Hoffmann which designed this expressive lettering a few years prior.
+The late great type designer Walter Tracy points to Josef Hoffmann, who created this expressive lettering a few years earlier.
+These irregularities give the typeface a warm, artisanal appearance.
+The form language is rational but not sterile.

 Part of a Poster by Josef Hoffmann, 1905.

 Scan of printed hot metal Venus Grotesk Halbfette in 16pt.
 12pt.
 10pt.
-8pt. and 6pt., the fonts are optically adjust to appear the same in height.
+8pt and 6pt fonts are optically adjusted to appear the same height.

 Scan of printed hot metal Venus Grotesk; the angled arm of the uppercase-E was too much for my taste.

-Type designs from the early 20th century have quite a difference between Light, Regular and especially Bold weights.
+Type designs from the early 20th century show quite a difference between Light, Regular, and especially Bold weights.
+I standardised all font weights because contemporary graphic design expects a certain uniformity among them.

 Scan of printed hot metal Venus Grotesk…